dotnet/csharplang/meetings/working-groups/collection-literals/Core-interface-target-type-proposal.md

 Performance and safety though would be mostly neutral here.
 Users who did not care about either would likely just use `List<T>`, and users who did would pick something appropriate for their domain.
 However, this would still be a small tick in the 'negative' category as our claims about us making the "right, smart, best choices" for users would be undercut by then forcing the user to have to make those choices themselves.

-### Option 2: Use `List<T>` for *all* of the possible interface targets.
+### Option 2: Specify explicit concrete types to use for the possible interface targets.

-This is the next simplest option.
-It says that for any of those five interface cases we are target-typing to, we should *always* use `List<T>` as the concrete type actually created.
-Specifically:
+The idea here is to pick either a single concrete type, or potentially a few distinct types, to support constructing any of the above interfaces.
+Examples of types that could work would be:

+1. `List<T>`
+2. `T[]`
+3. `ImmutableArray<T>`

+For the purposes of discussion, we'll use `List<T>` as the example of the type to pick.
+If we were to go this route, it would likely need to be at least the choice picked for `ICollection<T>/IList<T>` as otherwise you could create those mutable-types, and then find yourself unable to mutate them.

+In practice this would look like:

 ```c#
 void DoSomething(IEnumerable<int> values) { ... }